Ssekyanzi-Joel/pizza/readme.txt

     Password: admin123
     or, you can create one by creating new super user using terminale cmd: python manage.py createsuperuser

-    This a group D  cloud computing
+    This a group D  cloud computing course work